 To conserve water and prevent weeds, mulch roses with shredded bark.
-Place the mulch two inches away from the base of the plant so that it doesn't touch the canes.
+Pull the mulch back two inches away from the base of the plant so that it doesn't touch the canes.
 Water the soil well before putting down mulch, and then water again once you've mulched.
 This will help seal the mulch onto the soil so that it will conserve moisture.

 Fertilize Roses Regularly

-Roses require regular feedings to do well.
-Feed the plants on a monthly basis from late winter through early fall, or according to label directions. using a fertilizer designed for roses.
+Roses require regular fertilization to do well.
+Fertilize the plants on a monthly basis from late winter through early fall, or according to label directions. using a fertilizer designed for roses.
 This product will have the right amount of nitrogen, phosphorus and potassium to facilitate healthy root and foliage growth and prolific flowering.
 Follow the package instructions exactly.
 Watering the rose bush when you fertilize helps activate the fertilizer and protect the plant's roots.

 Prune Roses Often

 Regular rose pruning helps the bushes continue to bloom.
 When you prune off spent blossoms, this initiates more flowering on repeat-blooming types.
 Even though some types of roses bloom only once a year, they'll look tidier if you remove the spent flowers.
 To prune, cut just above a leaf using sharp, sanitized pruning shears.
 Prune to create a pleasing shape and to remove any branches that are in pathways.
 Also, cut any dead or dying stems.